 - Opening hours: Tue – Sun from 11:00 till 17:00

-If you are into modern art and design, then you would love to visit the Stedelijk Museum.
-The two museums (Noordbrabants and Stedelijk) are connected.
+If you are into modern art and design, then you would love to visit the Design Museum Den Bosch (former Stedelijk Museum).
+The two museums (Noordbrabants and Design Museum) are connected.

 - Opening hours: Tue – Sun from 11:00 till 17:00